maxwellbenton/manager-readme/manager_readme.md

 meeting.
 We'll also catalog wins and losses here: this record will help me pitch you for new roles and opportunities.

+Some people, particularly when the topic is emotional or challenging, like to bury it in the last few minutes of a 1/1.
+If you can, let's try to put those at the front of the meeting where we can treat them gently and with respect.
+How you feel is very real to me.

 <a name="feedback"></a>

 ### Bi-Directional Feedback

 I hope that I give more positive feedback than negative.
 If you feel like the balance is off, let me know.
-I want to celebrate good things you do with you.
+I want to celebrate all the good things you do with you.
+Sometimes negative feedback is warranted, and I hope we'll both take these gems, when they come, as opportunities for improvement.

-I really don't like giving negative feedback.
-In fact, I'm hoping that by writing this document you're going to know how to meet our goals so that you don't have to (:half-laugh:).

 I hope to provide both positive and negative feedback to you in the following
 format: